 - Less choice

 - The cabinet door may need replacing (shake and moisture)

 - Can’t bring it with you if you move

-Top tip: The cabinet door that is fitted to the front of an integrated washing machine can usually be fitted to hinge on either side.
-However, almost all washing machines doors are hinged on the left-hand side.
+Top Tip: The cabinet door that is fitted to the front of an integrated washing machine can usually be fitted to a hinge on either side.
+However, almost all washing machine doors are hinged on the left-hand side.

 Keep this in mind when designing your kitchen layout as you want to avoid having your cabinet hinges on the right and your machine hinges on the left (or vice versa).
 This will leave a narrow gap to access the machine.

 Try and position your washing machine on the left side of a kitchen run and make the cabinet door left-side hinged as well to give you the maximum opening space to use your machine.

 Freestanding washing machines are more common and can be placed anywhere, as long as they can be connected to a drain and plugged into a regular power socket.